Attorney Crystal Rouse

 Ms. Rouse is a member of the North Carolina State Bar, the North Carolina Bar Association, the North Carolina Advocates for Justice, the Wake County Bar Association, and the National Organization of Social Security Claimants Representatives.

-She’s highly involved in the North Carolina Advocates for Justice, Ms. Rouse was appointed to the Board of Governors (term 2014-2016) and Membership Committee in 2014.
+She’s highly involved in the North Carolina Advocates for Justice, Ms. Rouse was appointed to the Membership Committee in 2014, the Board of Governors from 2014-2016, and its Executive Committee as Officer on the Nominations Committee in 2016.
 She’s also presently Chair of their Disability Advocacy Section (DAS) and the coordinating editor for the October 2016 Trial Briefs.

 Ms. Rouse is the former Co-Chair of the DAS Continuing Legal Education (CLE) Committee*.
-She’s been asked to speak at two CLE courses, and earned the designation of Rising Star by North Carolina Super Lawyers* in 2015.
+She’s been asked to speak at two CLE courses, and earned the designation of Rising Star by North Carolina Super Lawyers* in 2015 and 2016.

 North Carolina Central University School of Law